-The Premier Lacrosse League had their inaugural collegiate draft on April 23, 2019, and the show did not disappoint.
+The Premier Lacrosse League had its inaugural collegiate draft on April 23, 2019, and the show did not disappoint.
 Paul Rabil and the six coaches of the PLL teams graced the stage of NBCSports to deliver this first collegiate draft.
-Everyone pretty much knew how the draft was going to start, but no one really knew where things would go after that.
-This draft had a few surprises, some predictable choices, and one burning question we all want to know the answer to.
-Will the players whom were drafted even play in the PLL?
+Everyone knew how the current would start, but no one knew where things would go after that.
+This draft had a few surprises, predictable choices, and one burning question we all want to see the answer to.
+Will the players who were drafted even play in the PLL?

 PLL Draft Order and Picks

-The inaugural PLL draft was kicked off by the Archers LC picking Pat Spencer.
-This was a surprise to no one, even though Spencer may not even play lacrosse at all next year.
-Pat Spencer has been eyeing a chance to play collegiate basketball, and the chance will likely not be there in the future like the opportunity to play professional lacrosse.
+The Archer’s LC picking Pat Spencer kicked off the inaugural PLL draft.
+This surprised no one, even though Spencer may not play lacrosse next year.
+Pat Spencer has been eyeing a chance to play collegiate basketball, and the change will likely not be there in the future, like the opportunity to play professional lacrosse.
 The draft went as follows:

 PLL Draft Round 1

 - Archers LC – Pat Spencer (A) Loyola

 - Atlas LC – Ryan Conrad (M) Virginia

 - Chrome LC – Zach Goodrich (M) Towson

 - Whipsnakes LC – Alex Woodall (FO) Towson